Epidemiology of asthma: International migration

 In a review of studies on the prevalence of asthma among migrant populations, those born in high-income countries were found to have higher rates of asthma than migrants.
 Second-generation migrants had a higher risk of asthma than first-generation migrants, and the prevalence of asthma increases with longer time of residence in the host country.
 This confirms the role of the environment in the development of asthma.

 Regional differences

-A survey conducted by the ISSAC Steering Committee conducted a study from 1992 to 1993 in adults aged 22 to 44 comparing the prevalence of asthma in 10 developed countries.
-An important note to consider is the population differences between these countries.
-The United States population in 1992 was 256.9 million, 14.5 times that of Australia (17.5 mil), and 4.5 times of the United Kingdom (57.51 mil).
+A survey was conducted by the ISSAC Steering Committee from 1992 to 1993 in adults aged 22 to 44, comparing the prevalence of asthma in 10 developed countries.
+The population differences between these countries should be noted.
+The United States population in 1992 was 256.9 million, 14.5 times that of Australia (17.5 million), and 4.5 times that of the United Kingdom (57.51 million).
 However, Australia and the UK have a higher prevalence than the US by 2.4 times on the lower end and 4.6 times on the higher end.
 In another study taken in 1992 for Japan the prevalence of asthma in Japan was 13% with a population of 124.2 million.